What Time is Camp?

 Click here for packing list: PACKING LIST

 Medical Expense and Medical Insurance

 You or your medical insurance carrier is responsible for all of your child’s medical expenses.
 Doctor visits, x-rays, other medical treatment, and hospitalization will be billed directly to you or your medical insurance company.
 Medication will be charged to your account.
-You are responsible for any medical expenses Kingsley Pines incurs on behalf of your child.
+You are responsible for any medical expenses Camp Ho Mita Koda Foundation incurs on behalf of your child.

 General Health Care at Camp

-Camp Ho Mita Koda employs full-time, licensed registered nurses and many of our staff members are also trained in first aid and CPR.
+Camp Ho Mita Koda employs full-time, licensed registered nurses and professional medical providers and many of our staff members are also trained in first aid and CPR.
 We use local physicians for doctor visits and minor non-diabetes related emergencies.
-Should a serious situation occur, we take campers to the Geauga Medical Center or Hillcrest Hospital, both of which are 20-30 minutes away.
+Should a serious situation occur, we take campers to the Geauga Medical Center (2 miles down the road) or Hillcrest Hospital (20 minute drive).

 We do not contact parents for minor concerns (cuts, bruises, headaches, etc.).
 Parents will be notified if their child spends more than 24 hours in the health center or is seen by a doctor.

 Prescription drugs, Over The Counter Medicines and Vitamin Supplements

 All prescription drugs, over-the-counter medicines, and vitamin supplements are kept locked in the Health Center.
 On opening day, they must be given to the nurses in their original containers with directions for use.
 Prescriptions are given to campers as prescribed at the Health Center.
 Campers are responsible for going to the Health Center at the appropriate time to take their prescriptions, over the counter medicines or vitamin supplements.